dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `extends`, `with`, `implements`, or `on` clause of a class, mixin, or enum.
 On the other hand, it can occur in other ways, e.g., as a type argument of a superinterface of a class.*

+It is a compile-time error if _DV_ is an extension type declaration, and _DV_ has a non-extension type member named `m` as well as an extension type member named `m`, for any `m`. *In case of conflicts, _DV_ must declare a member named `m` to resolve the conflict.*

+It is a compile-time error if _DV_ is an extension type declaration, and _DV_ has a non-extension type member named `m`, and the computation of a combined member signature for all non-extension type members named `m` fails. *_DV_ must again declare a member named `m` to resolve the conflict.*

+A compile-time error occurs if an extension type declaration _DV_ has two extension type superinterfaces `V1` and `V2`, and both `V1` and `V2` has an extension type member named `m`, and the two members have distinct declarations.

+*In other words, an extension type member conflict is always an error, even in the case where they agree perfectly on the types. _DV_ must override the given name to eliminate the error.
+Note that it is not an error if both `V1` and `V2` have the member named `m` because they both get it from a common extension type superinterface, such that it is the same declaration.*

 If `e` is an expression whose static type `V` is the extension type
 <code>Name\<T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code> and `m` is the